ieee-uvce-cs/ncode/editorials/July-2021/E-Valid-Preorder-Traversal.md

         }

         /*
-            If i equals n, all the nodes have been traversed.
-Hence, the given array was a valid preorder traversal of the tree
+            If the stack is not empty, all the nodes have been traversed.
+Hence, the given array is a valid preorder traversal of the tree
         */